raspiblitz/raspiblitz/FAQ.md

 Work notes for the process of producing a new SD card image release:

 * Make sure you have the "Versioning" final in your RaspiBlitz Source Code
-* Start [`Ubuntu LIVE`](http://releases.ubuntu.com/18.04.3/ubuntu-18.04.3-desktop-amd64.iso) from USB stick on the Build Computer (press F12 on startup)
+* Start [`Ubuntu LIVE`](http://releases.ubuntu.com/18.04.3/ubuntu-18.04.3-desktop-amd64.iso) from USB stick
+* Under Settings: best to set correct keyboard language & power settings to prevent monitor turn off
 * Connect to a secure WiFi (hardware switch on) or LAN
 * Download the latest RaspiOS-64bit (zip & sig file) namend in the [build_sdcard.sh](./build_sdcard.sh) and note the SHA256 checksum
 * From the browser `Show All Downloads` and from the context menu select `Open Containing Folder`